Mitranim/alder/docs/html/partials/index.md

 Alder is a library for writing dynamic user interfaces in JavaScript.
-It's a fresh reimplementation of ideas popularised by React, driven further in the direction of functional programming, inspired by Reagent and Om.
+It's a fresh reimplementation of ideas popularised by React, driven further in the direction of functional programming under inspiration from Reagent and Om.

 It's around 20 times lighter than React (≈ 6 KB minified) and has a much smaller API surface, but manages to solve most of the same problems.